Skip to main content

 Enable credential-based authentication

-Astra Trident requires the credentials to an SVM-scoped/cluster-scoped admin to communicate with the ONTAP backend.
+Trident requires the credentials to an SVM-scoped/cluster-scoped admin to communicate with the ONTAP backend.
 It is recommended to make use of standard, pre-defined roles such as admin or vsadmin.
-This ensures forward compatibility with future ONTAP releases that might expose feature APIs to be used by future Astra Trident releases.
-A custom security login role can be created and used with Astra Trident, but is not recommended.
+This ensures forward compatibility with future ONTAP releases that might expose feature APIs to be used by future Trident releases.
+A custom security login role can be created and used with Trident, but is not recommended.

 A sample backend definition will look like this: